-As I’ve already discussed in this Going Green Tips series, one of the most important things we can do to go green is cut the coal.
-Cutting the A/C, especially if you live in a hot climate, is one great way to do so, as is getting a home energy audit.
-If you want to go a step further on this home energy front, one of the first things to consider is going solar.
+As I’ve already discussed in this “Going Green Tips” series, one of the most important things we can do to go green is cut the coal.
+Cutting your use of air conditioning, especially if you live in a hot climate, is one great way to do so, as is switching to LEDs or getting a home energy audit (or both).
+However, if you want to go a step further on this home energy front, one of the first things to consider is going solar.

 How to Go Solar

 There are many options for going solar.
 Many people just think about the option of buying solar panels on your own, but there are others as well.

 3. build solar panels yourself,

 4. steal them from your neighbor (just kidding!),